 Other coalition forces also deployed in support of the upcoming offensive.
 In March, a battery of four M777A2 155-mm. howitzers from the 26th Marine Expeditionary Unit established a small firebase outside of Makhmur.
 The outpost quickly attracted ISIS's attention.
 On the morning of 19 March, Islamic State militants launched long-range Katyusha rockets against the base.
 Two missiles hit the facility-one landing harmlessly and the other exploding, wounding eight marines and killing a ninth, S. Sgt.
 Louis F. Cardin.
 Two days later, ISIS attacked the base with a squad-sized force.
 The marines easily defeated this ground assault, killing two of the enemy.
 Despite this harassment, the battery was fully operational by the beginning of April, carrying out fire missions in support of nearby Iraqi forces on a daily basis.
-The same statement of the same support of nearby Iraqi forces on a daily basis.

-The first phase of the Mosul offensive, Operation Valley Wolf. began on 24 March.
-173 Before the Iraqi forces could begin an assault on Mosul, they first would need to seize the city of Al Qayvarah and its nearby military airfield, Qayyarah Air Base West (known as "Q-West"), a little more than an hour's drive south of Mosul.
+The first phase of the Mosul offensive.
+Operation VALLEY WOLF. began on 24 March.
+Before the Iraqi forces could begin an assault on Mosul, they first would need to seize the city of Al Qavvarah and its nearby military airfield, Qayyarah Air Base West (known as "Q-West"), a little more than an hour's drive south of Mosul.
 Then, they would have to clear the 150-kilometer stretch of the Tigris River Valley between Al Qayyarah and Tikrit.
 Q-West Airfield was an elaborate facility that had served as a coalition forward operating base during Operation IRAQI FREEDOM, and the coalition intended to use it (rather than Makhmur) as the ISF's main staging area and logistics hub in northern Iraq.
-174 Despite substantial coalition air support, the initial advance made only modest progress.
+Despite substantial coalition air support, the initial advance made only modest progress.
 Pushing west from Makhmur, the 15th Iraqi Army Division liberated several villages before ISIS snipers. improvised explosive devices (IEDs), and booby traps halted their advance.
-The Iraqi leadership paused Operation VALLEY WOLF in early April, with Q-West still out of reach.
+The Iraqi leadership paused Operation Valley Wolf in early April, with Q-West still out of reach.

 The ISIS forces in Ninawa, although weakened, could still execute complex offensive operations on a local level.
 On 3 May, the terrorist group launched a counterattack against Peshmerga positions outside of the village of Tal Asqaf, 32 kilometers north of Mosul.
 With 120 fighters and twenty armored vehicles, the ISIS contingent broke through the Kurdish front lines and reached the village, assaulting the Peshmerga units and an accompanying U.S. advisory team.
 In response, a coalition quick reaction force deployed and engaged the ISIS militants in a firefight that lasted throughout most of the day.
 By the time ISIS retreated, coalition forces had carried out thirty-one airstrikes, destroying numerous vehicles and killing fifty-eight ISIS militants.
-Kurdish losses were light, but one member of the coalition quick reaction force-MCPO Charles H. Keating IV-was mortally wounded in the battle.
-176 defended by an estimated 2,000 ISIS fighters.
+Kurdish losses were light, but one member of the coalition quick reaction force-MCPO Charles H. Keating IV was mortally wounded in the battle.

+While the Iraqis clashed with ISIS in northern Iraq, the ISF continued its campaign to liberate Al Anbar.
+Having secured Ar Ramadi, the Iraqis pivoted east to Al Fallujah, which was defended by an estimated 2,000 ISIS fighters.
 In February, the ISF completely isolated the city, placing it under siege.
 At the same time, the Iraqis massed troops northwest of Ar Ramadi for an assault on the city of Hit, liberating it by mid-April.
-Finally, CTS units operating alongside the Al Anbar Police Special Tactics Battalion seized the town of Ar Rutbah in May, clearing one of the last remaining obstacles on the Baghdad-Amman highway-an overland trade route that was economically important for both Iraq and Jordan.
+Finally, CTS units operating alongside the Al Anbar Police Special Tactics Battalion seized the town of Ar Rutbah in May, clearing one of the last remaining obstacles on the Baghdad-Amman highway- an overland trade route that was economically important for both Iraq and Jordan.